briandconnelly/pushoverr/README.md

     update_glance(count = 88)

+Note that these updates should be done infrequently---no more than once every 20 minutes or so---or WatchOS will stop processing updates to promote battery life.
+If you encounter problems, WatchOS resets this limit overnight.

 ## Feature Requests and Bug Reports
 For all feature requests and bug reports, visit [pushoverr on GitHub](https://github.com/briandconnelly/pushoverr/issues).